-Riker Brothers (American, active 1892–1926)
+Maker: Riker Brothers (active 1892–1926)

-Yellow gold, plique-à-jour enamel, diamonds, pearl, ruby
+Medium: Gold, plique-à-jour enamel, diamonds, pearl, and ruby

 Dimensions: Diam.
 1 in.
 (2.5 cm)

 Credit Line: Purchase, Susan and Jon Rotenstreich Gift, 2001

+One of the most unusual methods of enameling popular during the late nineteenth century was a technique called plique-à-jour.
+In plique-à-jour, transparent enamels are set within a pierced metal framework resembling stained glass.
+With no backing on the finished product, the panels of enamel allow light to shine through.
+Popular in France, this extremely fragile technique was employed rarely by American jewelers.
+Tiffany & Company and Marcus & Company occasionally used plique-à-jour to accent a piece of jewelry, and the Newark firm of Riker Brothers developed a method by which it could be essentially mass-produced.
 This small gold watch pin incorporates plique-à-jour enameling behind an openwork frame featuring a heron standing amid lily pads and intertwined reeds.
 The lily pads are ornamented with two diamonds and a single pearl, and the heron's eye is set with a tiny ruby.
 The backplate, which is riveted to the front section, depicts a brilliant sunset in yellow, green, blue, and red plique-à-jour enamel.
-Riker Brothers, successors to several firms founded by William Riker (18221898), was one of several successful jewelry manufacturers in nineteenth-century Newark, New Jersey, and one of the very few to utilize plique-à-jour in addition to retailing a full line of gold and platinum jewelry.
+Riker Brothers, successors to several firms founded by William Riker (1822–1898), was one of several successful jewelry manufacturers in nineteenth-century Newark, New Jersey, and one of the very few to utilize plique-à-jour in addition to retailing a full line of gold and platinum jewelry.